Effective Communication - Improving your Social Skills

 - Being assertive also means being willing to consider new information, and even changing your mind.
 However, it does not mean changing your mind just because others think differently.

-- Saying no can be difficult for you if you are usually more passive.
-However, if you are not able to say no to others, you are not in charge of your own life!
+- Saying "No" can be difficult if you are usually more passive.
+However, if you are not able to say no to others, you are not in charge of your own life.

-- If saying no right away is too difficult, practise telling someone, “I need to think about it” as a first step.
+- If saying "No" right away is too difficult, practice telling someone, “I need to think about it” as a first step.
 This will help break the cycle of always saying yes, and will give you a chance to think about what you really want to do.

-- Practise saying your assertive statement out loud to yourself, to get used to it.
-For example, “Actually, I thought the movie dragged on a bit”, “Unfortunately, I can’t help you out next weekend”, or “I’d like the dishes done before nine o’clock”.
+- Practice saying your assertive statement out loud to yourself, to get used to it.
+For example, “Actually, I thought the movie dragged on a bit”, “Unfortunately, I can’t help you out next weekend”, or “I’d like the dishes done before 9 o’clock”.

 - Try it out – how did it go?
 Notice how the other person reacted.
 Would you do something differently next time?
 Remember: assertiveness is like any new skill, and requires time and practice.
 Don’t be too hard on yourself if you are feeling nervous, or not getting it quite right.
 Reward yourself when you do speak up!

 Note: Sometimes people who are not used to us being assertive may need some time to adjust.
 Just because people may not initially respond in a positive way, doesn’t mean that being assertive is wrong – they just need to adjust to the change!

 Barriers to Behaving Assertively - Myths about Assertiveness

 - Myth #1: Assertiveness means getting your own way all the time